zoylendt/zoylendt.github.io/content/Coding/Quartz bugs & enhancement ideas.md

 - specify a part of .md file that doesn't get parsed into quartz (e.g. for `dataview`, in order to use [this](https://obsidian.rocks/dataview-in-obsidian-a-beginners-guide/#List_unlinked_files))
 - check for dead (internal) links
 - GitHub-commit-history-style history in the last year -> like https://github.com/Platane/snk but only for commits to your blog
+- create small field in right (or left) layout section for markdown content, like the (compact) spotify widget: https://github.com/kittinan/spotify-github-profile
 -